 In consultation with scientists and industry representatives, a number of seasonal closures have also been introduced in recognised spawning areas.
 In 2011, two seasonal closures have been identified to protect cod spawning grounds from 1 January to 30 April 2011.

 English administered vessels using regulated gears in the CRZ are subject to the cod recovery plan Days at Sea Scheme, which we administer, and they receive an enhanced basic effort allocation in recognition of the RTC scheme.
-UK vessels found fishing within a RTC or seasonal closure using a regulated gear may attract a penalty deduction from their effort allocation.
+A UK vessel found fishing within a RTC or seasonal closure using regulated gears may be subject to appropriate enforcement action, which may include criminal prosecution.

 Prohibited gears in RTCs and seasonal closures